 624 Townsend Road, Hendersonville, NC 28792

-Just fifteen minutes from Asheville, The Haunted Farm is the scariest halloween attraction in Western North Carolina and its home is right here in Hendersonville.
-We hope you survive fifty minutes of terror through the three main parts of the farm — The Woods, The Farm, The Haunted Hayride.
-Regular admission tickets are $25-$30 per person (depending on the day) and parking is $5 per car; cash is the only accepted form of payment (an ATM will be available onsite).
-And for those who want to skip the queue, fast-pass tickets are available for $40-$45 per person (depending on the day).
+The Haunted Farm is the scariest Halloween attraction in Western North Carolina and its home is right here in Hendersonville.
+We hope you survive fifty minutes of terror that the Farm provides!
+Regular admission tickets are $30-35 per person (depending on the day) and parking is $5 per car.
+Tickets can be purchased online, though parking can only be paid on-site with cash.
+And for those who want to skip the queue, fast-pass tickets are available for $45-$50 per person (depending on the day).

 237 Bell Ave, East Flat Rock, NC 28726

 Come enjoy a self-guided haunt featuring old Hollywood horror film characters from Michael Myers, Freddy, Jason, Leatherface and more.
 The Myers Haunted House is recommended for ages 7 & up but is at the parents discretion.
-The house’s 2019 season schedule is Oct.
-4-6, 11-13, 18-20, and nightly from Oct.
-25 through Nov.
-3. Tickets are $15 per person (cash only).
+The house’s 2020 schedule is October 16-18, 23-25, 28-31, and Nov 1.
+Tickets are $12 per person (cash only).
 Ticket sales begin at 7:30 pm, and the haunt begins at 8:00 pm each night.

 If you want to keep it traditional, Hendersonville has several safe and inviting neighborhoods where you and your family can enjoy the sights of beautifully decorated homes as well as the faces of welcoming neighbors.

 Trick or Treat Street is Hendersonville’s biggest trick or treat event.
 Unfortunately, this year’s event has been canceled due to COVID-19 concerns.

 Halloween at Hendersonville Farmers Market will take place at its regular location during regular hours, but everyone is invited to dress up in your Halloween costume!
 Shoppers can expect fall harvest produce as well as baked goods, crafts, live music, and more.